ziro7/ScriptsGitHub/README.md

 Best regards
 Jacob.

+#Update 28-05-2019
+Mosly bug fixes, but the AI will now engage when hit and there is particle effekt on pickups.

 #Update 27-05-2019
 Finished the enviroment for now and placed all enemies in 1/2.
 Started working on new AI logic to engage when attacked - but small bug to finish.